-What is it: Differences between an Environmental System degree and Civil Engineering degree are subtle but relevant.
+What is it: Differences between an Environmental System degree and a Civil Engineering degree are subtle but relevant.
 The main differences lie in accreditation, although an Environmental System degree at Stanford also provides three focus areas: Urban Environments, Freshwater Environments, and Coastal Environments.

 As you may have noticed by now, Stanford offers a wide variety of Environmental Engineering degrees.
 However, a number of other colleges offer great options as well and depending on what aspect of the environment you want to work with, you may want to consider how location plays into your studies.

 To discover more about food sciences or other interesting majors, consider working with an experienced mentor.
 Alternatively, you can also browse the “majors” page of different college websites.
 Oftentimes when a college offers majors as specific as these, they also have more general versions of the same degree.
 This can help you explore a field of study if you’re not ready to choose such a specific major.
 Of course, you can also work with a college counselor to assess your interests, explore majors, and discover colleges you love.